-2. Clinical applications
+2. Clinical Applications

-2.1 Anticancer drugs
+2.1.
+Anticancer Drugs

 Zufía, Aldaz, and Giráldez (2004) reported the use of a mixture of ethyl acetate and acetonitrile (4:1, v/v) after sample acidification with orthophosphoric acid to simultaneously extract capecitabine, 5'-DFUR (5'-deoxy- 5-fluorouridine), 5-FU (5-fluorouracil), and 5-FUH2 (5,6-dihydro-5-fluorouracil) from plasma.
-Similar extraction method is also reported using LLE with a mixture of ethyl acetate and acetonitrile as the extractant (8:3, v/v).
-[6]
+A similar extraction method is also reported using LLE with a mixture of ethyl acetate and acetonitrile as the extractant (8:3, v/v) [6].

 Piórkowska et al. (2014) have reported a similar extraction method using a mixture of ethyl acetate and acetonitrile (4:1, v/v) but without sample acidification.
-Acidification was not deemed necessary because the assay was developed to determine only Capecitabine concentrations (no metabolites).
-[6]
+Acidification was not deemed necessary because the assay was developed to determine only capecitabine concentrations (no metabolites) [6].